 Ques 5: “Burials is a better source to trace social differences prevalent in the Harappan civilization”.
 Discuss.

 Ans: 1.
 Studying burials is a strategy to find out social differences.

 2. At burials in Harappan sites the dead were generally laid in pits.
 Sometimes, there were differences in the way the burial pit was made - in some instances; the hollowed-out spaces were lined with bricks.

 3. Some graves contain pottery and ornaments, perhaps indicating a belief that these could be used in the afterlife.
-Jewellery has been found in burials of both men and women.
+Jewelry has been found in burials of both men and women.

 Ques 6: Write a note on the Drainage system of the Harappans.

 Ans: One of the striking features of this town was a well-planned drainage system.
-The drains were made of mortar, lime and gypsum.
+The drains were made of mortar, lime, and gypsum.
 They were covered with big bricks and stones which could be lifted easily to clean the drains.
-Smaller drains from houses on both the sides of the streets came and joined a brick laid main channel.
-Bigger drains which cleared the rain water were 2 and half feet to 5 feet in circumference.
-For sewage from the houses, pits were provided at either side of the street.
+Smaller drains from houses on both the sides of the streets came and joined a brick-laid main channel.
+Bigger drains that cleared the rainwater were 2 and half feet to 5 feet in circumference.
+For sewage from the houses, pits were provided on either side of the street.
 All this shows that the Indus valley people took great care to keep their cities clean.